My Life! Teaching in a Korean University

 Some ideas for vocabulary can be found below.
 To see more details about this fun Halloween game, check this out: Concentration ESL Memory Game.

-#8: Haunted House Classroom
+#10: Haunted House Classroom

 For some fun and excitement, the teachers at your school could turn a spare classroom or library into a haunted house.
 Turn off the light and fill it with all sorts of creepy things.
 My personal favourite is the bowl of creepy things that students have to touch without seeing what it is!

-#9: Vocabulary Auction
+#11: Vocabulary Auction

-#10: Chain Spelling ESL Halloween Game
+#12: Chain Spelling ESL Halloween Game

 A nice way to review new Halloween vocabulary is to play this fun spelling game.
 The way it works is that everyone has to stand up.
 Then, you say a word and students have to spell out the word, letter by letter.
 If someone misses the letter, they are “out” and have to sit down.
 The winner is the last person standing.

-#11: Dialogue Substitution
+#13: Dialogue Substitution

-#12: Telephone ESL Halloween Activity
+#14: Telephone ESL Halloween Activity

 If you teach kids, try out this speaking activity.
 You’ve probably even played it before.
-The way it works is that students pass a sentence along down the line by whispering it to their neighbor.
+The way it works is that students pass a sentence along down the line by whispering it to their neighbour.
 In this case, you’d want to choose something related to Halloween.

 Then, you compare the sentence to the original one.
 The results are most often hilarious!

-#13: Odd One Out
+#16: Odd One Out

-#14: A-Z Halloween Vocabulary Challenge
+#17: A-Z Halloween Vocabulary Challenge

 Unless your students are absolute beginners, it’s likely that they already know a good amount of Halloween words.
 If this is the case, it can be useful to help them activate this prior knowledge before jumping into the new stuff.
 One way to do this is with this alphabet warmer.

-In pairs, students write down the alphabet on a piece of paper and then have to think of a Halloween themed word for each letter.
+In pairs, students write down the alphabet on a piece of paper and then have to think of a Halloween-themed word for each letter.
 The team with the most words at the end of the allotted time is the winner.
 For example:

 B = bat